 Tax day is just around the corner, and, like most of us, you’re probably scrambling to get everything ready.
 There is, however, a bright spot in all the anxiety and dread for some people.
 And that is the healthy tax breaks that come with solar-energy improvements – at local, state, and federal levels.
-So whether you’re buyer or seller, here’s how solar energy can impact your taxes in san bernardino, riverside counties . . . for the better.
+So whether you’re buyer or seller, here’s how solar energy can impact your taxes in San Bernardino, Riverside, and San Diego Counties . . . for the better.

 Federal Tax Credit